NavaneethReddy332/RetroFileSharing/RENDER_DEPLOYMENT.md

 2. Get your database URL and auth token from the Turso dashboard
 3. Add them as environment variables on Render
 4. The schema will be synced automatically

+## Troubleshooting 401 Unauthorized Errors

+If you're getting 401 errors on `/api/user/files` or `/api/auth/me`:

+1. **Ensure SESSION_SECRET is set** - This is the most common cause
+2. **Ensure NODE_ENV=production is set** - Required for proper cookie handling
+3. **Redeploy after code updates** - The session configuration has been updated to:
+   - Trust Render's reverse proxy (`trust proxy`)
+   - Use proper cookie SameSite settings (`sameSite: 'none'`)
+   - Use secure cookies in production

+After deploying the latest code and setting environment variables, authentication should work properly.

 ## Troubleshooting 502 Errors